balaganeshganesan/Web-projects/README.md

+This GitHub repository is dedicated to the projects completed during the first week of the motioncut-internship.

 Pricing Page HTML:
 This repository contains the HTML code for a simple and stylish Pricing Page.
 The page is designed for showcasing subscription plans for a streaming service, highlighting the features and benefits of each plan.
 Users can easily compare the plans and make their selection.